Explore Mount Triglav: A Guide to Hiking All 21 Trails

 To climb up to the peak of Triglav mountain, you need to go across the Triglavska škrbina and Triglavski kot.
 Then follow the path on the scree and to the starting point of the climbing trail.
 The path will intersect with the route from Dolič and Plemenice, steepening to the hillside of Mt Triglav, soon to arrive at its top.

-Vrata Valley
+From Vrata Valley to Mount Triglav

 If this is your starting point, you will get all the information below.
 Keep reading!